holochain/holochain-wasmer/README.md

 time.

 Wasm floats show some [non-deterministic behaviour](https://webassembly.org/docs/nondeterminism/) in the case of `NaN` values.

-Non-determinism is very scary in the context of building a p2p network because it means we cannot differentiate clearly between honest and dishonest actors based on individual pieces of data.
+The cranelift compiler can be configured to canonicalize `NaN` values and it is strongly recommended to enable this.
+Non-determinism is very bad in the context a p2p network because it means we cannot differentiate clearly between honest and dishonest actors based on individual pieces of data.
 At best we can apply statistical heuristics across many data points that are costly and can be gamed or avoided by attackers.

 Wasm has no strings, sequences, structs or any other collection or complex type.